angrymushroom/Game-of-Life/README.md

-Conducted Conway's life game by Java
+Conducted Conway's game of life by Java